MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 ### Power Automate hosted RPA (preview)

-The hosted machine group capability of the [Power Automate hosted RPA](../desktop-flows/hosted-rpa-overview) solution now supports customer-managed keys (CMK).
-After applying CMK, you must reprovision any existing hosted machine groups using the “Reprovision group” button on the machine group details page.
-Once reprovisioned, the VM disks for the hosted machine group bots will be encrypted with the CMK.
+The hosted machine group capability of the [Power Automate hosted RPA](../desktop-flows/hosted-rpa-overview) solution supports customer-managed keys.
+After applying customer-managed keys, you must reprovision any existing hosted machine groups selecting **Reprovision group** on the machine group details page.
+Once reprovisioned, the VM disks for the hosted machine group bots are encrypted with the customer-managed key.

 > [!NOTE]
-> Customer-managed key (CMK) for the hosted machine capability is currently not available
+> Customer-managed key for the hosted machine capability is currently not available.

 ## Known limitations